 - Offer training opportunities and support

-- Host active special interest groups and networking opportunities
+- Host active interest groups and networking opportunities

 - Provide an online discussion forum

 - Provide access to legal advice, mentoring and helpful in-shop resources